MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-iot-edge-v2.md

 <!-- :::editable-content name="description"::: -->
 Use this task to build and deploy images quickly and efficiently to Azure IoT Edge.

 This task supports custom variables.
-If you're not familiar with how to use variables in pipelines, see [define variables](/azure/devops/pipelines/process/variables).
+If you're not familiar with how to use variables in Pipelines, see [define variables](/azure/devops/pipelines/process/variables).
 <!-- :::editable-content-end::: -->

 :::moniker-end